West Virginia vs. Maryland: Odds, spread, over/under - NCAA Tournament First Round

 West Virginia vs. Maryland Betting Trends

-- West Virginia has covered 17 times in 33 chances against the spread this season.

-- A total of 21 out of the Mountaineers' 33 games this season have hit the over.

-- Maryland has put together a 20-11-0 ATS record so far this year.
+- West Virginia has compiled a 17-16-0 ATS record so far this year.

 West Virginia Futures Odds